-Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
-This village was granted to Hermer from Gotshelm.
 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
-They were generations of Knights at the Manor at the Washbournes intermarried with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
+They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

-Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)
+The Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wasbirn family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wasbirn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wasbirn research.
+Another 126 words (9 lines of text) covering the years 1598, 1599, 1616, 1631, 1606, 1687, 1654, 1760, 1829, 1824, 1759, 1760, 1829 and 1833 are included under the topic Early Wasbirn History in all our PDF Extended History products and printed products wherever possible.

 Wasbirn Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Washbourne, Washburn, Washborne, Washborn and others.

 Early Notables of the Wasbirn family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wasbirn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Wasbirn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wasbirn family to Ireland
+Migration of the Wasbirn family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Wasbirn or a variant listed above were: Margerie Washborn settled in Boston Massachusetts in 1635 with her two sons, Joe, and Phillip; John Washborne settled in Virginia in 1619; one year before the ".